caramelmelmel/markdown-cv/index.md

 Penultimate Year Student at Singapore University of Technology and Design

 <div id="webaddress">
-<a href="https://flamboyant-joliot-728271.netlify.app/">My webpage</a>
+<a href="https://flamboyant-joliot-728271.netlify.app/">Personal Website</a>
 </div>

-## Currently
+## Education

-Standing on the shoulders of giants
+Open Sourcing and developing things for the community

 ### Specialized in